wizardbyron/provisioners/README.md

 # Provisioners

 A collection of provision scripts/configurations.
-All the scripts are tested in the VM created by vagrant.
+All the scripts are verified in the vagrant.

 The latest progress please refer to [Github Project](https://github.com/wizardbyron/provisioners/projects/1).